goupaz/algo/starter/README.md

 # Introduction to Algorithms

-    This course provides an introduction to mathematical modeling of computational problems and the design and analysis of the algorithms that solve these problems in practice.
-It covers the common algorithms, algorithmic paradigms, and data structures used to solve these problems.
-The course emphasizes the relationship between algorithms and programming and introduces basic performance measures and analysis techniques for these problems.
+This course provides an introduction to mathematical modeling of computational problems and the design andanalysis of the algorithms that solve these problems in practice.
+It covers the common algorithms, algorithmicparadigms, and data structures used to solve these problems.
+The course emphasizes the relationship betweenalgorithms and programming and introduces basic performance measures and analysis techniques for these problems.

 # Course Objective
 This course introduces to the analysis and design of computer algorithms.
 Upon completion of this course: